Teaching Mama

 Here’s how you set it up.

-1. Download THIS PRINTABLE and open it up in Adobe Reader.
+- Download the printable found at the bottom of this post and open it up in Adobe Reader.

 Snow Cream Writing